dcarrollno/Ganglia-Modules/GangliaRest/gangliarest/README.txt

 custom API client but over time we decided keeping things straightforward was best.

-I use Redis to cache the locations for nodes in the RRDtree so metric lookups are more efficient. (we have hundreds of nodes we trend)
+I use Redis to cache the locations for nodes in the RRDtree so metric lookups are more efficient. (we have hundreds of nodes we trend) A configurable threaded Indexer will prime and keep the Redis cache healthy.

 With GangliaRest, one can expose metrics without reading the XML stream, create on-demand monitoring integrate something like Nagios, or create cluster manager